-- Do not smoke while refueling. - Do not remove the fuel tank cap or fill tank with engine running or while the engine is hot. - · Allow engine to cool before storing machine inside a building. - Store away from open flame or spark if there is fuel in tank. - Clean up any gasoline spills. - Do not refuel while in enclosed trailer or other enclosed areas. - Maximum of 10% ethanol (E10) in fuel.
+- · Do not smoke while refueling. - Do not remove the fuel tank cap or fill tank with engine running or while the engine is hot. - Allow the mower, especially the engine, to cool in a well ventilated area before storing inside a building or other enclosure. - Store away from open flame or spark if there is fuel in tank. - · Clean up any gasoline spills. - · Do not refuel while in enclosed trailer or other enclosed areas. - Maximum of 10% ethanol (E10) in fuel.
 Fuels with greater than 10% ethanol, (such as E15, E20 and E85) voids warranty.
-Fuels with greater than 10% ethanol are not approved for use and such illegal use could cause equipment failure and pose a fire hazard.
+Fuels with greater than 10% ethanol are not approved for use and such use could cause equipment failure and pose a fire hazard.

-WARNING: Hot surface! · Avoid skin contact with hot surface.

 WARNING: Hot surface!

-Part Number 602041
+· Avoid skin contact with hot surface.

+WARNING: Hot surface!

-Keep a safe distance from the machine.
+· Keep a safe distance from the machine.